04fara/snake/README.md

 # Snake

-A simple snake game with no borders.
+A simple snake game with no borders, written in Java.
 Made in March 2016.

 Board size is 10x10 squares.